Masters in Applied Linguistics (M.Phil.)

 - Two-year visa extension for non-EU M.Phil. in Applied Linguistics graduates to seek employment in Ireland

 Students do not need to have a background in linguistics or applied linguistics, but they are normally expected to have language teaching experience.
-Indeed, many of our students have been practising teachers who wish to expand their career horizons by deeper study of the current state of the art in language education.
+Indeed, many of our students have been practicing teachers who wish to expand their career horizons by deeper study of the current state of the art in language education.

 Our alumni have followed various career paths in language education and other language professions, with many opting to pursue research at a higher level through the Ph.D., here in CLCS or elsewhere.
 For some, Ph.D. research has led to professional academic employment.